MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ne-winuser-touchpad_sensitivity_level.md

 ## -description

-Identifies values for the touchpad sensitivity settings.
+Identifies values for the touchpad sensitivity setting.

 ## -enum-fields